zengm-games/zengm.com/football-gm.com/manual/debugging/index.md

 If you have a problem, please [tell me](/contact/)!
 I want to make Football GM as bug free as possible.

 When you are reporting a problem, please include as much information as possible.
-At a minium, include this information along with a description of your problem:
+At a minimum, include this information along with a description of your problem:

 * Football GM version (can be seen in the bottom right corner of the game)
 * Browser name and version